ucsb-cs148-s21/1pm-t6-ucsb-poll/team/NORMS.md

 - Take turns leading the group

 - If we run into problems, we need to ask for help or help others

+- Always write code comments for the convenience of others.